Get perfect dabs every time with these powerful E-Nails

 The Switch’s white ceramic induction cup is for use with concentrates and the black ceramic induction cup is for use with dry herbs.
 The Switch requires very little maintenance as it has a self cleaning mode that uses high heat cycles to burn off residue and effectively clean the induction cups.

-Dabbing with the Boost is extremely simple.
-With a single press on the button the Boost will begin to heat up and will be ready to use in only 25 seconds.
-It has two different modes: one for the titanium/ceramic nail and one for the quartz nail.
+Dabbing with the Boost EVO is extremely simple.
+With a single press on the button the Boost will begin to heat up and will be ready to use in only 11 seconds.
+The built-in temperature control sensor ensures consistency and guarantees that you can always recreate the perfect dab.

 What is an E-Nail?